 Suicide in the Wildland Fire Service

-Accordingly, it is not necessarily that firefighters die by suicide at greater rates than others, but rather the factors known to affect anyone’s life can become all the more difficult for a firefighter.
-If the bonds and perceptions that make the occupation so attractive and compelling are lessened or lost, such as crew disbanded for winter, seasonal layoffs, injury, retirement, etc. it may sever them from the protective factors of belonging and purpose that the fire service so richly provides.
+Accordingly, it is not necessarily that firefighters die by suicide at greater rates than others, but rather, the factors known to affect anyone’s life can become all the more difficult for a firefighter.
+If the bonds and perceptions that make the occupation so attractive and compelling are lessened or lost, such as crew disbanded for winter, seasonal layoffs, injury, retirement, etc., it may sever them from the protective factors of belonging and purpose that the fire service so richly provides.
 Depending on the factors in their world, the impact of that separation may be all the more acute and the sense of loss all the more profound.

 Suicide Intervention Strategies That May Save a Life